Related resources

 Dyspraxia is a learning difficulty that affects movement, co-ordination, and balance.
 This can affect daily tasks such as living skills, social skills, as well as time management, planning and personal organisation skills.
 This is why Dyspraxia falls under the umbrella of neurodivergence.

-It is estimated that 5% of the population worldwide have dyspraxia and it is thought to affect up to 10% of the UK population.
+It is estimated that 5% of the population worldwide have dyspraxia and it is thought to affect up to 10% of the UK population (Queen Mary, University of London).

 Despite the high number of people who have the condition, managing dyspraxia in the workplace can be difficult for dyspraxic employees due to low levels of public awareness about it.
 Understanding the differences dyspraxic employees have with motor skills, organisational skills and short-term memory can be very helpful in providing full support for dyspraxic colleagues.